getbouncer/apidocs/card-scan/android-integration-guide/android-card-support.md

 }
 ```

-If the card issuer you want to add does not exist in the predefined ones above, just use:
+If the card issuer you want to add does not exist as part of the predefined ones above, just use:

 ```
 CardIssuer.Custom